The Undeclared War: Episodes

+Release

+In the United States, the series was released on Peacock.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, 69% of 26 critics' reviews are positive, with an average rating of 5.4/10.

 Controversy

-The show's adverts were inspired by the panic-provoking 1938 radio adaption of The War of the Worlds, and subject to complaints to the UK broadcasting regulator Ofcom due to the adverts being broadcast as if they were live news broadcasts.
+The show's June 2022 adverts were inspired by the panic-provoking 1938 radio adaption of The War of the Worlds, and subject to complaints to the UK broadcasting regulator Ofcom due to the adverts being broadcast as if they were live news broadcasts.
+The few complainants had focused on the fact that the Prime Minister himself had appeared on screen – seemingly unable to discern that it was black actor Adrian Lester, in a country which has never had a black PM, rather than actual caucasian PM Boris Johnson, then in his third year in office – which had made them panic about a pending attack.
+Ofcom simply acknowledged that the complaints had been received, and no further comments were ever issued by the organisation.

-Technical accuracy

-The global cyber-security firm NCC Group were consultants to the show.
-They developed the on-screen code whilst advising on and producing the mock-ups for the wider technical visuals.
+Music

+The music in series was assembled by Debbie Wiseman and most notably included in several places throughout the series a folk adaptation of the Cossack lament written by Nikolai Verevkin, Under the green willow (or Black Raven).
+The version in the show was provided by the London-based singers Evelyn Bates and Violet Verigo whose rendition is influenced by Pelageya's performance.